Navigating Power of Sale and Foreclosure in Ontario

 What initiates a power of sale or foreclosure in Ontario?

-The power of sale or foreclosure process starts when a homeowner does not pay their mortgage regularly.
+The power of sale or foreclosure sales process starts when a homeowner does not pay their mortgage regularly.
 This shows a default of the mortgage.
 After a certain time of missed payments, the lender gives a Notice of Sale.
 This means they have the legal right to get back the mortgage debt.
+The end result of which is the lender gets back the entire mortgage debt.
+The lender will also need to use a licensed real estate agent to sell the property and one will likely be appointed at the right time.

 Can a homeowner stop a power of sale or foreclosure once it starts?